I taught myself to speed-read in middle school, and to this day, it is probably the most valuable thing I’ve ever learned.

 One of the really fun perks of being a blogger is that authors occasionally send books for review.
 This month, I’ve received several great ones (and several I decided not to review), but the speed reading came in very-handy in having the time to read all of these great new books.
 The four books below are my favorites this month:

-The author, Alison Golden, is an online friend of mine and she has compiled a very practical and to the point guide.
-It includes tips/advice on:
+Alison Golden is an online friend of mine and she has compiled a very practical and to the point guide.
+The Modern No-Nonsense Guide to Paleo includes tips/advice on:

 - Getting started without becoming overwhelmed